ryanharriso4/CampaignTracking/README.md

 You can change the health of a piece by using the "Take Damage" scroll bar on the right side.
 A positive input will damage a character and a negative input will heal them.

 Additional Info:
-Since DND is a very complex game it can help to just have a blank canvas to keep notes on pieces.
+Since DND is a very complex game it can help to just have a blank canvas to keep notes on the different characters.
 This is the main point of the additional info section.

 View Character Info: